Weiherburg

 To the north of the town, elevated above the River Inn, is Weiherburg Castle, which has had a number of prominent residents in its long history.
 Around 1460, Christian Tänzel had it built as his private residence.
 Tänzel was one of the many up-and-coming citizens who were able to capitalise on this period of upheaval in Tyrol.
 He had made his fortune in the booming silver mining industry in Schwaz.

 The silver mine in Schwaz was the largest of its kind in the world.
 It had changed the country and its social order like nothing before.
-The miners created a new middle class.
+With its 20,000 inhabitants, Schwaz was one of the three largest towns in the Habsburg Empire in the 16th century.
+A new middle class emerged with the miners.
 The majority of the workers were unskilled, but trained miners were sought-after labourers who came to Tyrol from all over the German-speaking world.
-These foreigners brought not only their labour, but also new customs, eating habits, traditions and religious beliefs to the region.
+These foreigners not only brought their labour, but also new customs, eating habits, traditions and religious views to the country.
 Tänzel, however, was less middle class than manager and top earner.
 At times, the Tratzberg Castlethe mighty castle near Schwaz, to his property portfolio.
 In 1483, Tänzel and his descendants were elevated to the nobility.
 The Weiherburg was intended to represent this.
 The residence was close to the court of Prince Siegmund and yet pleasantly removed from the narrow town centre.

 Siegmund erwarb das Anwesen von ihm, um verdiente Mitglieder des Hofes wie seinen Leibarzt damit zu verwöhnen.
 Siegmunds Nachfolger auf der Weiherburg Maximilian I., der dem Anwesen auch seinen Namen gab, nutzte die Weiherburg der Legende nach gerne als Jagdschloss, wenn er in Innsbruck weilte.
 1560 kam die Weiherburg in den Besitz Anna Welsers.
 Sie stammte aus der reichen Augsburger Kaufmannsdynastie, die nicht nur die Weiherburg, sondern über ihr Investment in Maximilian den gesamten Tiroler Bergbau übernommen hatten.
 Ihre Tochter Philippine war mit Ferdinand II. verheiratet.
 Die Weiherburg war näher an der Stadt als Schloss Ambras, was für den Regenten recht praktisch war, wenn er die damals beschwerliche Reise in den Süden nicht antreten wollte.